-Equinix Internet ExchangeEquinix Internet Exchange enables customers to exchange internet traffic through public peering on the largest peering platform in the world (IX) allows networks to effectively exchange internet traffic.
+Equinix Internet ExchangeEquinix Internet Exchange enables customers to exchange internet traffic through public peering.
+(IX) allows networks to effectively exchange internet traffic.
 You can connect with peers through peering sessions and save time by managing your ports directly.
 The portal takes advanced measures to ensure the security of the platform by using the Internet Routing Registry, and offering BGPBorder Gateway Protocol.
-A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet-based remotely triggered black hole filtering to drop DDoS attacks before they reach your router.
+A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet.-based remotely triggered black hole filtering to drop DDoS attacks before they reach your router.
 This solution spans over 35 peering exchange points across the globe with traffic peaks that exceed 10 terabits per second (Tbps).

 Internet Exchange features include:

 A private VLAN allows two companies connected to IX to share private routes which are not advertised publicly on the IX.
 You can request a private dot1q VLAN to create an isolated broadcast domain over IX that can be used for direct bi-lateral peering, or to create a community of interest.

 - A unicast peering VLAN must be enabled.